Villa Park: Rugby

+Birmingham hosted the 2022 Commonwealth Games.
+Though Villa Park was originally chosen to host the Rugby Sevens competition, the event was moved to the Coventry Building Society Arena in Coventry.
+This was because the Premier League began in July while the games were on, in order to accommodate the 2022 FIFA World Cup in Qatar at the end of the year.

+In July 2025, it was announced that Villa Park would host Premiership Rugby on 28 March 2026.
+The game will be between Gloucester and Leicester Tigers and will form part of the league 'Big Game' weekend, the two teams will also play for the Slater Cup.

+Other sports

 The venue has also hosted two first-class cricket matches.
 The first was the United North of England Eleven's final first-class match against a London United Eleven in June 1879.
-The second was tour match played between Australia and an England XI side in May 1884.
+The second was a tour match played between the Australians and an England XI side in May 1884.
 The ground also hosted a 1897 Minor Counties Championship match between Staffordshire and Northamptonshire and was the home ground for Aston Unity in the Birmingham and District Premier League from 1889 to 1954.

 Many athletics and cycle events took place at the ground before the First World War, and boxing has been hosted on several occasions.
 On 28 June 1948, Dick Turpin, brother of Randolph Turpin, became the first non-white boxer to win a British title in a fight against Vince Hawkins in front of 40,000 spectators after the British Boxing Board of Control lifted their ban on non-whites challenging for titles.
 On 21 June 1972 Danny McAlinden defeated Jack Bodell in a British and Empire Heavyweight title fight.

-Great Britain secured the first ever rugby league test series at the ground when they defeated the touring Australian Kangaroos side 6–5 on 14 February 1909 in front of a crowd of 9,000.
-A second rugby league game followed three years later on New Year's Day 1912 when 4,000 people turned up to see Australia beat Great Britain 33–8.
-The stadium has seen several international rugby union tour matches.
-On 8 October 1924, a North Midlands XV lost 40–3 to the New Zealand side touring Europe and Canada at the time.
-The second game took place on 30 December 1953 when Midlands Counties played another New Zealand side on their 1953–1954 tour of United Kingdom, Ireland, France and North America.
-The Midlands side lost 18–3.
-On 26 August 1985, it played host to the first ever American football "Summerbowl," intended to be the English equivalent to the Super Bowl.
-The game was played between the London Ravens and the Streatham Olympians, and the low attendance of 8,000 meant that the Summerbowl was not repeated in subsequent years.

-Villa Park was originally listed as one of the six stadiums that would hold Olympic football matches in the 2012 Summer Olympics.
-In 2009 it was announced that the organising committee for the games and the football club had decided that uncertainty around expansion plans meant that the club were "unable to commit fully to hosting matches."